BAE-JI-WANG/bsp-user-manual/source/alertnow/en/user-guide-alertnow-en.md

     | Escalations | Escalation that the user belongs to or the  user has created |
     +-------------+--------------------------------------------------------------+-----------+

-4. The user can manually set the time zones.
-    ![][btn_edit] Click  icon.
+4. The user can manually set the time zones. ![][btn_edit] Click  icon.
     ![][personal_setting_edit_timezone]
 5. Time zone setting pop-up will be displayed as below.
 If you select ‘Custom settings’ radio button, you can change the standard time zone.
     ![][personal_setting_select_timezone]
 6. Click \[OK\] button to finish the time zone setting.

-7. Click <span class="demo black button">Add contact</span> button to register contacts.
+7. Click <span class="demo black button">+ Add contacts</span> button to register contacts.
 You can register email, mobile, and Slack up to 5.
 If you try to register more than 5, you will see the below pop-up message.
     ![][personal_setting_max_contact]

 8. Click \[OK\] button to complete the registration.